 Thinking of all the Molloy family Seamus was a true gentlemen and will be sadly missed by all his friends here at the Irish World Heritage Centre

-Irish Community Care are running advice sessions at the Irish World Heritage Centre in Cheetham Hill every fortnight between 12.00 & 15.00.
+Irish Community Care (ICC) are running advice sessions at the Irish World Heritage Centre in Cheetham Hill every Wednesday between 12.00 & 15.00.

-As usual we can look to offer support on a wide range of issues, including benefits, housing & passport applications.
-We can offer help filling in either paper or digital forms at the Heritage Centre, however if your query is more in depth we may have to take your details & arrange a follow up appointment.
+They can look to offer support on a wide range of issues, including benefits, housing & passport applications.
+ICC can offer help filling in either paper or digital forms at the Heritage Centre, however if your query is more in depth we may have to take your details & arrange a follow up appointment.

-Appointments usually should be made via calling our Levenshulme office on 0161 256 2717, you can also email to request an appointment to firstname.lastname@example.org.
-We hold some appointment slots back for emergency drop ins, however it is advisable to request an appointment to ensure that you are seen by an Advice & Information worker.
+Appointments usually should be made by calling their Levenshulme office on 0161 256 2717, you can also email to request an appointment to email@example.com.
+They hold some appointment slots back for emergency drop ins, however it is advisable to request an appointment to ensure that you are seen by an Advice & Information worker.

 Minister Ciaran Cannon will be visiting us on Thursday 4th July at 6pm, to hear your views on the Embassy of Ireland’s new ‘Global Ireland diaspora policy’ & to discuss the Common Travel Area.

 For more information and to register click here: New Diaspora Policy for Ireland